 - 2013, Massachusetts, $1.5 Million: Elderly patient with health problems had breathing problems in the hospital.
 A blood test revealed respiratory acidosis consistent with respiratory failure.
-Instead of intubation, the doctors dried BiPap, probably because it was less invasive.
-When that did not work and the patient’s respiratory acidosis worsened, a crash intubation was attempted The intubation efforts failed and the man had too much air in his esophagus and stomach. which lead to ischemia to his intestines.
+Instead of intubation, the doctors dried BiPAP, probably because it was less invasive.
+When that did not work and the patient’s respiratory acidosis worsened, a crash intubation was attempted The intubation efforts failed and the man had too much air in his esophagus and stomach, which leads to ischemia to his intestines.
 Ultimately, they were unable to save him.

 - 2013, Massachusetts, $500,000: The 50-year-old female plaintiff had a heart attack.
 She was intubated with a seven mm endotracheal tube.
 She underwent the catheterization procedure and had a stent placed in her right artery.
 When she was extubated, she experienced some difficulty breathing.
 She was later intubated again but the doctors had trouble because of her short thick neck and the narrowing of her trachea.
 So they performed an open tracheotomy and inserted a Bivona tube because it was longer.
 The doctors thought it worked.
 But the nurses apparently knocked the tube out while turning her on her side.
 They allegedly did not notice what they had done, causing the patient to die from lack of oxygen.
 The family’s medical malpractice lawsuit against the hospital’s nursing staff claimed that they were negligent in moving the patient and failing to protect the ventilator and notice the mistake they had made.

 - 2011, Maryland: $10,000 Verdict: When a woman presented for surgery, she required intubation.
-However, the surgeons did not rinse a chemical used for sterilization from the tube prior to inserting it.
-After the surgery she suffered severe throat discomfort that resulted from irritation from the chemical.
+However, the surgeons did not rinse a chemical used for sterilization from the tube before inserting it.
+After the surgery, she suffered severe throat discomfort that resulted from irritation from the chemical.
 The jury awarded her $10,000.
 From reading the facts of this cases, it is surprising this claim was brought and surprising that it did not settle for a similar amount before trial.

-- 2011, Florida: $200,000 Settlement: A 26 year-old woman suffers a severe asthma attack.
-When EMTs arrive they attempt to intubate, however they place the tube in her esophagus instead of her trachea, which results in her death.
+- 2011, Florida: $200,000 Settlement: A 26-year-old woman suffers a severe asthma attack.
+When EMTs arrive, they attempt to intubate but they place the tube in her esophagus instead of her trachea, which results in her death.
 The young woman’s family contended in a malpractice suit that X-rays taken in the emergency department showed that the decedent's intubation was in the esophagus and stomach instead of the trachea.
 Why such a small amount for a death case?
 Here, the defendant was a state employee which has immunity beyond $200,000 for tort claims.